 Landscaping your pond with live stakes creates a beautiful borderline for your pond or lake.
-If you want to make your garden a sanctuary of peace and harmony live stakes give a great aesthetic value to the place and environment as whole.
-Live stakes can be created by cutting branches or putting growing compound on the end of the pond and then allowing them to sprout.
-This is important since it helps in creating a mound thereby preventing erosion.
+If you want to make your garden a sanctuary of peace and harmony, live stakes give a great aesthetic value to the place and environment as a whole.
+Live stakes can be created by cutting branches or putting growing compounds on the end of the pond and then allowing them to sprout.
+That is important since it helps in creating a mound, thereby preventing erosion.
 Here is a list of stakes you can use to make the planting easier.
 Make sure that you take into consideration the following stakes for the benefit of your planting.

 Black willow stakes:

-Most people prefer using black willow stakes since they are both beautiful and fast growing.
-The black willow stakes are also known to tolerate both wet and dry conditions and as a result, they can thrive in either season and in any place.
+Most people prefer using black willow stakes since they are both beautiful and fast-growing.
+The black willow stakes are also known to tolerate both wet and dry conditions, and as a result, they can thrive in either season and any place.

 River birch stakes:

-The river birch stakes are also fast growing and are loved by many landscapers since they create a beautiful border to your lake or pond.
-If river birch stakes fail to thrive they can be good for the environment as well since they provide natural nutrients to the environment and also offering wildlife something to eat.
-They grow in both drought stricken areas as well as in wet areas.
+The river birch stakes are also fast-growing and are loved by many landscapers since they create a beautiful border to your lake or pond.
+If river birch stakes fail to thrive, they can be good for the environment since they provide natural nutrients to the environment and offer wildlife something to eat.
+They grow in both drought-stricken areas as well as in wet areas.

 Sand bar willow live stakes:

 The sand bar willow stakes are very suitable for being planted around the lake or the pond.
 Sometimes they are also planted on one’s home compound.
-The sand bar willow live stakes provide shade you can enjoy beside the pond or the lake.
-Since it attracts birds and other small animals, landscapers use them where land is vast and one needs to have a close view of birds and small animals as the fly and run around.
+The sand bar willow live stakes provide the shade you can enjoy besides the pond or the lake.
+Since it attracts birds and other small animals, landscapers use them where land is vast, and one needs to have a close view of birds and small animals as they fly and run around.

-The water willow can also be planted near the pond or the lake.
-The foliage of the tree ranges from yellow green to blue.
+You can also plant the water willow near the pond or the lake.
+The foliage of the tree ranges from yellow-green to blue.
 It is a lovely addition to the lake or pond for landscaping purposes.
-Water willows are great in providing shadows but their twigs breaks off easily during strong winds and thus might not be safe for picnics.
+Water willows are excellent in providing shadows, but their twigs break off easily during strong winds and thus might not be safe for picnics.

 Buy live stakes online, click here